Fasting for three days can regenerate the entire immune system and reverse the damage to the immune system done by chemotherapy.

 Scientists are starting to establish the benefits of fasting to the immune system.
 What are some of the other benefits you could expect from prolonged fasting?

-According to The Stoic Body, you can expect to experience these benefits:
+You can expect to experience these benefits:

 - You will likely experience weight loss.
 There is a number of reasons for this.
 First, you’ll lose weight because you’ll lose a lot of water from depleting glycogen in the liver and muscles.
 This is why you’ll often hear that it’s important to increase your water intake during prolonged fasting.
 In any case, depleting your glycogen levels will achieve a metabolic state of ketosis, turning you into a fat burning machine.
 Quick note: Prolonged fasting isn’t a permanent method for weight loss as you’ll likely put it back on when you start eating again.